Crooked Beak of Heaven, Kawakwaka’wakw, British Columbia

 Kate Deimling is a translator, poet, and fiction writer.
 Her poems have recently appeared in Rockvale Review, Ekphrastic Review, and Slipstream.
 She has translated six books from French on topics ranging from the wine industry to Renaissance art.
 She lives in Brooklyn, New York with her family.

 John Cecil Dendy grew up in an Alabama coal mining camp, worked his way through college shoveling coal for 79¢/hour and other ways.
 He is a retired engineer and executive.
-Dendy lived in Arizona, California, New York, Provence, Texas.
+Dendy lived in Arizona, California, New York, Provence, and Texas.
 His hobbies are cooking, tennis, writing, singing, and piano.
 He lives in North Carolina but loves the Mountain West, as well as his young-at-heart wife, an 83-year-old Ford convertible, and Life as it was and as it is.
 One of Dendy’s poems received an Honorable Mention in the 2020 Reuben Rose competition (Voices Israel).

 Marjorie Drake recently closed her practice, after thirty years of practicing law in Hartford, Connecticut, to concentrate on her writing.
 She is in the process of finishing her first novel.
 Her work appeared recently in Seascape, Best New England Crime Stories 2019.

 Patrick Theron Erickson, a resident of Garland, Texas, a Tree City, just south of Duck Creek, is a retired parish pastor put out to pasture himself.
 His work has appeared in Grey Sparrow Journal, Tipton Poetry Journal, and The Main Street Rag, among other publications, and more recently in Torrid Literature Journal, South Florida Poetry Journal, Arlington Literary Journal and Sheila-Na-Gig.